novuhq/novu/docs/docs/platform/subscribers.md

 ## Update a subscriber

 In some cases, you want to access a subscriber to update a specific user data field or custom data field.
-For example, when the user changes its email address or personal details.
+For example, when the users change their email address or personal details.

 ```typescript
 import { Novu } from '@novu/node';